scorelab/Codelabz/README.md

 - You can optionally configure the emulators network ports and path to Security Rules definitions in the firebase.json file:
 - Change emulator ports by running `firebase init emulators` or by editing `firebase.json` manually.

-Note:-(***Recommended***)If you don't configure these settings, the emulators will listen on their default ports, and the Cloud Firestore, Realtime Database and Cloud Storage
+📝Note:-(***Recommended***)If you don't configure these settings, the emulators will listen on their default ports, and the Cloud Firestore, Realtime Database and Cloud Storage
         emulators will run with open data security.
 #### Port Configuration - These are the Default Ports Provided you can change them while initializing(if needed)